Medically reviewed on Mar 1, 2019

 People with gout can develop more-severe conditions, such as:

 - Recurrent gout.
 Some people may never experience gout signs and symptoms again.
-But others may experience gout several times each year.
+Others may experience gout several times each year.
 Medications may help prevent gout attacks in people with recurrent gout.
 If left untreated, gout can cause erosion and destruction of a joint.

 - Advanced gout.
 Untreated gout may cause deposits of urate crystals to form under the skin in nodules called tophi (TOE-fie).
 Tophi can develop in several areas such as your fingers, hands, feet, elbows or Achilles tendons along the backs of your ankles.
 Tophi usually aren't painful, but they can become swollen and tender during gout attacks.